Sierra College Timeline

 Launch of the Space Shuttle Endeavor

-Sierra College partnered with NASA to carry scientific experiments on the Space Shuttle Endeavor
+Sierra College partnered with NASA to carry scientific experiments on the Space Shuttle Endeavor in 1990

 Sierra College Women's Basketball Team won the State Championship in 1999